 Finally, standing high and above the rest of the MMORPGs on our list, sits World of Warcraft.

-A recent leak suggests that World of Warcraft boast a massive 1.7 million to 3.4 million subscribed players.
-A Redditor recently analysed similar data using Google Trends as Blizzard does not report these numbers anymore.
+A recent leak suggests that World of Warcraft boasts a massive 1.7 million to 3.4 million subscribed players.
+A Redditor recently analyzed similar data using Google Trends as Blizzard does not report these numbers anymore.
 Estimates can also be calculated through Blizzard’s Financial Statements.

-For those that are battle hungry, World of Warcraft boasts 5 man dungeons, PVP, and 10 and 25 man raids and battles.
+For those that are battle-hungry, World of Warcraft boasts 5 man dungeons, PVP, 10 and 25 man raids, collectible mounts, and battles.
 With all of the options, there isn’t one thing to not like about this game.
 This will be why World of Warcraft remains the king of MMORPGs for a while longer.